andli/pymkm/README.md

 ## 📈 Price calculation

 The price data is supplied by the Cardmarket API.
+This app contains a basic algorithm for updating prices:

 _NOTE: This is a rough algorithm, designed to be safe and not to sell aggressively._